asynkron/gam-web/src/docs/dotnet/Routers.md

 ## Routing Strategies

-These are the routing strategies provided by ProtoAct out of the box.
+These are the routing strategies provided by Proto.Actor out of the box.

 ### RoundRobin